 The Trinity-Henleaze Church knitting group has been knitting part of a seven mile long scarf, which was taken to Aldermaston for the CND protest.
 The Bristol bit is over 100 metres long and is seen in the photo.
 The scarf will link Aldermaston with Burghfield, another weapons factory.
 This peace scarf highlights the fact that the government is planning to spend £100 billion to replace Trident.

-Some members of the Church visited Iona this summer and were fortunate to see a puffin too!
+Some members of the Church visited Iona and were fortunate to see a puffin too!

 Junior Church BBQ

 On a brilliantly hot Sunday in July the Junior Church children and their families enjoyed a wonderful BBQ at the Manse.